 - Stay hydrated and eat — this helps the body easily produce its own heat.

-- Keep dry and change any wet clothing to avoid hypothermia and frostbite.
+- Keep dry and change out of any wet clothing to avoid hypothermia and frostbite.

 - If you need to drive for any reason, alert someone of your destination in case you get stuck in the snow.

-Landslides are natural disasters that can occur with little to no warning at all.
-These are when large amounts of materials, such as rock, mud, and other debris, begin moving down a slope, usually occurring after fires, earthquakes, or heavy storms.
-Landslides can travel at a rate of up to 35 mph, destroying everything in their path.
-Every year, landslides in the United States cause about $3.5 billion in damage.
+Landslides can occur with little to no warning at all; all it takes is a significant amount of materials, such as rock, mud, and other debris, to begin moving down a slope.
+These natural disasters usually follow fires, earthquakes, or heavy storms.
+Landslides can travel at a rate of up to 35 MPH, destroying everything in their path.
+Every year, landslides in the United States cause between $2-$4 billion in damages.

 Luckily, scientists have developed slope stability models to predict and analyze local risk for landslides.
-Regions along the Appalachian Mountains, Rocky Mountains, and Pacific Coastal Ranges are most likely to be affected by landslides.
+Regions along the Appalachian Mountains, Rocky Mountains, and Pacific Coastal Ranges are most likely to be affected by this type of disaster.

 Regions most affected: